We offer a mix of ensuite rooms and bedrooms with shared bathrooms in Furness.

-Our accommodation sits to the east of the main college building, and all the houses are named after parts of the Furness region in the Lake District.
+Our accommodation sits above and to the east of the main college building, and the houses are named after parts of the Furness region in the Lake District.

-The Standard accommodation was built in 1992 and refurbished in 2011.
-All 191 bedrooms have washbasins in them, with students sharing WC/shower and kitchen facilities.
-These rooms are located next to the perimeter road across five houses, named Bardsea, Greenodd, Torver, Wetherlam and Brantwood.
+The Furness Perimeter blocks were built in 1992 and most recently refurbished in 2022/23.
+All 190 bedrooms have washbasin/vanity units in them, with students sharing WC/shower and kitchen facilities.
+These room are located next to the perimeter road across five houses, named Bardsea, Greenodd, Torver, Wetherlam and Brantwood.

 - How many people share each flat?